 REAL ESTATE TRANSFER TAX - The real estate transfer tax was implemented in May of 1992 at an original rate of \$3.00 per \$1,000 increment of value on the sale or transfer of real estate within the City.
 The rate was reduced in May of 1995 and remains at \$1.50 per \$1,000.
 Pursuant to Elmhurst Municipal Code, real estate transfer tax refunds are available if the payer of the tax previously owned and occupied a home in Elmhurst and within 180 days of the closing, purchases and occupies a new residence in Elmhurst.
 During FY 2017, 107 refunds were issued totaling \$73,070.
-Following a pronounced decrease in replacement housing and housing turnover from FY 07/08 to FY 08/09, the period from FY 08/09 through FY 11/12 is one of relative stability, though revenues are lower than any point in the last ten years.
+Following a pronounced decrease in replacement housing and housing turnover from FY 07/08 to FY 08/09, the period from FY 08/09 through FY 11/12 is one of relative stability, though revenues are lower than any point in the previous ten years.
 Fiscal 2012/13 reflects the beginning of the turnaround in the housing market.
-The projected FY 2019 revenue of \$687,000 reflects an expectation of 3% increase due to progression in the current housing market.
+The period from FY 2015 through FY 2018 represented a time of steady growth.
+Estimated FY 2019 revenue reflects a decrease of approximately 5% over FY 2018 that is most likely attributed to the increase in mortgage rates.
+The projected FY 2020 revenue of \$683,000 reflects an expected increase of 2% due to progression in the current housing market.

 FOOD AND BEVERAGE TAX - The City instituted the 1% Prepared Food and Beverages Tax, including packaged alcoholic beverages, in January of 2003.
 This revenue has steadily increased as more families are dining out and as the number of eating establishments in the City has increased.
-This has become a significant source of revenue to the General Fund, showing a 77% increase since its first full year of implementation (\$787,592 in FY 03/04) to FY 2018 estimated receipts of \$1,391,800.
+This has become a significant source of revenue to the General Fund, growing by 80% since the first full year of implementation (\$787,592 in FY 03/04) to FY 2019 estimated receipts of \$1,420,800.
 Unlike the Municipal 1%, Local Use Tax and Home Rule 1% sales taxes that are collected by the State and distributed to municipalities, the City is responsible for the collection and administration of the 1% Prepared Food and Beverages Tax.
-Through the economic fluctuations of recent years, food and beverage tax revenues have been resilient, only declining in FY 09/10.
-FY 2018 estimated revenues of \$1,391,800 represent a 4.7% increase over FY 2017 actual revenues.
-The projection of \$1,434,000 for FY 2019 reflects revenue increasing at the rate of 3% compared to prior year, and an expectation that revenues from this source will continue to grow.
+Through the economic fluctuations of recent years, food and beverage tax revenues have been resilient, only declining in FY 09/10 and FY 2017.
+FY 2019 estimated revenues of \$1,420,800 represent a 2.8% increase over FY 2018 actual revenues.
+The projection of \$1,462,000 for FY 2020 reflects revenue increasing at the rate of 3% compared to prior year, and an expectation that revenues from this source will continue to grow.

 VEHICLE LICENSE FEES - Pursuant to the City of Elmhurst Municipal Code, motor vehicle license fees are paid annually.
 Revenues collected from vehicle license sales are directed toward street resurfacing and maintenance.
 Approximately 34,500 stickers are sold annually, including passenger, senior, truck, and transfer stickers.
 Vehicle stickers are sold at a discounted rate from March 1st though April 30th, and at full price after April 30th.
 Rates for passenger vehicles are \$36 discounted and \$45 full price.
-The stability of revenues from vehicle license sales is expected to continue with FY 2019 being projected at a less than 1% increase from FY 2018.
+The stability of revenues from vehicle license sales is expected to continue with FY 2020 being projected at a 1.5% increase from FY 2019.
 Although Vehicle License Fees are a stable source of revenue, the administrative costs incurred to collect these fees is high.